-8.9.
+8.11.
 Casts

 P4 provides a limited set of casts between types.
 A cast is written (t) e, where t is a type and e is an expression.
-Casts are only permitted between base types.
+Casts are only permitted on base types and derived types introduced by typedef, type, and enum.
 While this design is arguably more onerous for programmers, it has several benefits:

 - It makes user intent unambiguous. - It makes the costs associated with converting numeric values explicit.
-Implementing certain casts involve sign-extensions, and thus can require significant computational resources on some targets. - It reduces the number of cases that have to be considered in the P4 specification.
+Implementing certain casts involves sign extensions, and thus can require significant computational resources on some targets. - It reduces the number of cases that have to be considered in the P4 specification.
 Some targets may not support all casts.

-8.9.1.
+8.11.1.
 Explicit casts